geudde/attic-chest/pages/01.attic-chest/01.transcription/docs.md

 Illegible text is indicated by question marks.
 Hover over <span data-tippy="Illegible Greek text" class="red">[ ? ? ? ]</span> to see comment.

+Author attribution are taken from the announcements made at the last meeting of each season.